Aror/node-metrics/README.md

 [![Downloads][downloads-img]][downloads-url]
 [![Issues][issues-img]][issues-url]

-## A simple, lightweight metrics library that provides an interface for instrumenting Node.js applications with Prometheus.
+## A simple lightweight metrics library that provides an interface for instrumenting Node.js applications with Prometheus.

 ## Motivation